 • Your application is in production with real users and assets

-After generating your authorization key, you’ll need to implement request signing in your application.
-See our SDK integration guide or REST API documentation for detailed implementation instructions.
+Create your authorization keys either locally or in the Dashboard and configure this key as the owner of your resource.
+See our SDK integration guide or REST API documentation for detailed implementation instructions for signing requests.